Proposed Administrative Rules

 FISCAL IMPACT ON STATE AND LOCAL GOVERNMENT

-Brian E. Francis, Executive Director, has determined that for each year of the first five years the proposed rules are in effect, there are no estimated additional costs or reductions in costs to state or local government as a result of enforcing or administering the proposed rules.
+Tony Couvillon, Policy Research and Budget Analyst has determined that for each year of the first five years the proposed amendments are in effect, there are no estimated additional costs or reductions in costs to state or local government as a result of enforcing or administering the proposed amendments.

-Mr. Francis has determined that for the first five-year period the proposed rules are in effect, there is no estimated increase or loss in revenue to the state or local government as a result of enforcing or administering the proposed rules.
+Mr. Couvillon has determined that for each year of the first five years the proposed amendments are in effect, there is no estimated increase or loss in revenue to the state or local government as a result of enforcing or administering the proposed amendments.

 LOCAL EMPLOYMENT IMPACT STATEMENT

-Mr. Francis has determined that the proposed rules will not affect the local economy, so the agency is not required to prepare a local employment impact statement under Government Code §2001.022.
+Mr. Couvillon has determined that the proposed amendments will not affect the local economy, so the agency is not required to prepare a local employment impact statement under Government Code §2001.022.

-Mr. Francis has also determined that for each year of the first five-year period, the proposed rules are in effect, the public will benefit from a likely increase in the number of persons able to become licensed as electricians.
+Mr. Couvillon also has determined that for each year of the first five-year period the proposed amendments are in effect, the public will benefit from a likely increase in the number of persons able to become licensed as electricians.
 Applicants for electrical licenses will benefit by being allowed to claim all hours of on-the-job experience earned in a given year.